kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 ### strace

 Let's start with `strace` because, in my opinion, it's quite a practical approach.
-In your daily life if you'll get stuck with misbehaving command-line tools, you can attach to a running process and observe what your terminal is writing into filehandles and what your shell reads.
+In your daily life, if you'll get stuck with misbehaving command-line tools, you can attach to a running process and observe what your terminal is writing into filehandles and what your shell reads.
 You don't need to restart running programs to figure out what is going on.